vaimo/composer-repository-bundle/README.md

 ## Installing packages from bundle

+Make sure that you have installed this plugin separately before you start installing packages from registered bundles.

 After bundles have been registered in composer.json, user can just install them as any other composer package.
+Note that package versions are ignored, use dev-bundle instead.

+    composer require magento/theme-frontend-venia:dev-default

 Note that the deployed package will be mirrored to vendor folder, rather than copied.
 This is due to the fact that the bundle itself is kept within composer cache rather than in the project root.

 ## Changelog